chandlerbeck/googlevoice-to-sqlite/trunk/README.txt

 --------------

 Changelog:

+3.3 (2013-02-04)
+	Made independent of user language
+	Supports non-ASCII characters in texts
+3.2.2 (2012-07-25)
+	Bugfix for long contact names causing crash
+3.2.1 (2012-07-23)
+	Updated to match new Takeout filename formats
+3.2	(2012-07-03)
+	Updated to match new Takeout time formats
 3.1 (2012-01-05)
 	Fixed bug where 'Welcome to Google Voice' message causes crash Clearly labeled time fields as UTC